• Skip to main content

 Instructions

-• In the bowl, adding a tablespoon of yogurt starter and mix it until smooth and coating the bottom.
+- In the empty bowl, add a tablespoon of yogurt starter and mix it until smooth and coating the bottom.

-• Stir the milk to fully combine the yogurt with the milk.
+- Stir the milk to fully combine the yogurt starter with the milk.

 Notes